 I always thought it was so much fun to have a pen pal, and when my daughter was in Kindergarten we decided to help encourage letter writing and handwriting by finding her a pen pal.
 We gave a shout out to some of our far-away friends who had kids and matched her up with a few pen pals.

-Since today is National Pen Pal Day we thought it was the perfect time to share some pen pal tips and ideas for kids.
+Since today is National Pen Pal Day (June 1st each year) we thought it was the perfect time to share some of our top pen pal tips.

 How to find a pen pal